Approved Treatments for Hemophilia

 Sevenfact

-Sevenfact (eptacog beta) is a bypassing agent that’s approved to treat bleeding episodes in people with hemophilia A or hemophilia B who developed inhibitors, or neutralizing antibodies, against clotting factor VIII or factor IX.
+Sevenfact (eptacog beta) is a recombinant bypassing agent that’s approved to treat bleeding episodes in people with hemophilia A or B with inhibitors.
 It’s indicated for adults and adolescents, ages 12 and older.
-It is given as an intravenous or into-the-vein infusion.

 Learn more